kishore-singh-1709/CORTEX_MERN/README.md

-## ReactJs -Frontend / NodeJs - Backend / ExpressJs - Connectivity / MongoDB - DataBase
+## CORTEX - An Project Ticket Management Tool

 A Simple Project Ticket Management Tool (CORTEX) using MongoDB, React.js, Express.js, Node.js Tech Stacks to demonstrate various parts of a service oriented RESTful application with security.